mekomsolutions/bahmni-docker/README.md

 ```
 to the `proxy` service in the [docker-compose.yml](./docker-compose.yml) file.

-Default certificates are self-signed.
+Default certificates are self-signed and therefore unsecured.

 Provide your own valid certificates as a bound volume mounted at `/etc/tls/`.

-This would look like:
+The `proxy` service would look like:
 ```
 services:
   proxy: